valentina-b/out2fashion-weather-clothing-app/README.md

 The overall goal of the app is to turn a simple daily repetitive act of checking weather forecast to plan out the outfit of the day into a fun experience.
 Besides the weather forecast, the app informs the users about the new clothing products on the market which are only 1 click away.

+**IMPORTANT: This project is limited to 50 free API calls per day.
+The number is refreshed around 2.30 pm CET.
+If you click on a city and the app doesn't seem to display the content well, please check OUT2FASHION the next day again or after 2.30 pm CET.**

 ![App Showcase](readme-files/img-showcase.png)

 ## UX